raghav-kukreti/raghav-kukreti.github.io/app/README.md

 5. Blog with one page
 6. Mock form interactions.
 7. *Bonus*
 	i.
 Custom album art
 	ii.
 Custom persona of Money Singh

  ## Languages Used
  I have used HTML5, CSS3 and jQuery.
 I wrote the HTML markup from scratch but for the CSS and JavaScript I used preprocessors.
 CSS was compiled from Sass and the jQuery from Coffeescript.
  All of this was done through the magic of Prepros.

  ## Detailed Inspection
- Making the website wasn't a simple process especially through scratch and without the help of any framework and lack of grid systems made it a daunting task.
+ Making the website wasn't a simple process especially from scratch and without the help of any framework and lack of grid systems made it a daunting task.
 I first sketched out the basic idea on a sheet of paper and built the first version on top of that.
-It went through a lot of versions, colour changes and what not.
+It went through a lot of versions and style changes.
 Let's start with the markup.

  #### HTML
- The HTML is pretty straight forward and doesn't require a lot of explanation.
-I have commented heavily and that should sum things up.
+ The HTML is pretty straight forward and having commented heavily, the markup would be easy to read.

  #### CSS
  CSS was compiled through SASS (The libsass compiler was used).
 It first goes through the whole process of normalizing the website (Using [normalize.css](http://necolas.github.io/normalize.css/)) and then the main styles come into play.
 The variables have been defined at the top of the stylesheet and have been used throughout the web page.
-I would advise you ***not*** to view the raw CSS which has been compiled to a nested form and is hard to read.
+I would advise you ***not*** to view the raw CSS which has been compiled to a compressed form and is hard to read.

  #### JavaScript
  The JavaScript is written by me expect for the smoothscroll script.
 Which starts on `line 295` of the index.html.